 - Remove the garlic from the skillet with a slotted spoon, and pour 2 tablespoons of the oil into the bowl with the butter.
 Whisk well until emulsified.

-- Heat the remaining garlic oil in a large cast-iron skillet over medium heat.
+- Heat the remaining garlic oil in a large cast-iron skillet or Blackstone Griddle over medium-high heat, about 375°F.

 - Add the steaks and cook, flipping every 2 minutes, for 12 to 16 minutes, or until an instant-read thermometer registers 125°F or your desired doneness.